GRMrGecko/mirror-sync/README.md

 - sync_method - rsync, git, aws, s3cmd, ftp, wget, or qfm.
 - repo - The destination directory of the repository.
 - timestamp - Path to a file to store the last successful sync unix time stamp.
 Can be used by a monitoring system to confirm each repo is syncing successfully.
+- dusum - Path to a file to store disk usage summary results of the repository directory.

 ### git
 Synchronizes a git repository via git pull.
 To use this method, you need to have the git package installed.